microsoft/CSharpClient-for-Kafka/README.md

 ### Simple Consumer

 The simple Consumer allows full control for retrieving data.
 You could instantiate a Consumer directly by providing a ConsumerConfiguration and then calling Fetch.
-CSharpKafkaClient has a higher level wrapper around Consumer which allows consumer reuse and other benefits
+CSharpClient-for-Kafka has a higher level wrapper around Consumer which allows consumer reuse and other benefits
 #### Consumer Usage

 ```c#